shamsghi/LatexTypora/README.md

 ## Features

-- **New Computer Modern typeface** — Academic-quality serif with support for modern Greek and ancient Greek
+- **New Computer Modern typeface** — Academic-quality serif with support for a wider amount of characters
 - **`article` class geometry** — Line measure, `\parindent`, `\parskip`, heading sizes and section skips taken from `article.cls` at 11pt on letterpaper
 - **Numbered sections** — `##`/`###`/`####` are numbered `1`, `1.1`, `1.1.1` and separated from the title by a `\quad`, exactly like `\section`
 - **LaTeX environments** — First-line paragraph indentation, `quote`-style blockquotes, `itemize`/`enumerate` label glyphs (`•` `–` `∗`, `1.` `(a)` `i.`), `booktabs` rules on tables, and `\footnotesize` footnotes under a `\footnoterule`
-- **GitHub-style alerts & callouts** — Native alert styling compatible with Typora 1.8+
 - **Noto Nastaliq** — Enhanced support for Urdu, and Farsi with proper script rendering using html lang attributes
 - **Cross-platform CJK font support** —
   - Uses Songti SC / Heiti SC and STSong / PingFang SC on macOS
   - SimSun / NSimSun / Microsoft YaHei / SimHei on Windows
   - Source Han / Noto CJK fonts on Linux
 - **Offline & self-contained** — All fonts bundled locally, no external dependencies or CDN required.
 CJK fonts are bundled by your current OS natively
-- **Cross-platform polish** — Consistent styling across sidebar, source mode, and print/export; includes macOS traffic lights fix

 ## Automatic Installation